maryupc/CafeteriaESPEVG/backend/README.md

+### Prerequisites

+* **Activate myupclink VPN or connection** before running the API, so you can access the Ubiwan PostgreSQL database remotely.

+---

 # ☕ CafeteriaESPEVG API

 Backend API for managing cafeteria orders (`comandes`), items, menus, and product data using **FastAPI**, **PostgreSQL**, and **SQLAlchemy**.